Cedar Breaks National Monument: History and geology

 The rocks of the eroded canyon contain iron and manganese in various combinations, providing brilliant colors that led Indians to call it the Circle of Painted Cliffs.
 Iron oxides provide the reds, oranges and yellows, while manganese oxides provide shades of purple.
 The color of the rock is soft and subtle compared to the hoodoos at Bryce Canyon.

 The area is a form of badlands—canyons, spires, walls, and cliffs so steep and confusing that the land, while of great aesthetic value, is of little utilitarian worth.
 Early settlers called them badlands or breaks and created the current name by combining breaks with cedar for the many juniper trees (often incorrectly called cedars) that grow in the area.

 Cedar Breaks National Monument was established in 1933.
 A small lodge designed by Gilbert Stanley Underwood and built and operated by the Utah Parks Company once existed near the south end of the monument, but it was razed in 1972.
 The Cedar Breaks Lodge was the smallest of the park lodges in the Southwest.
 It was deemed "uneconomical to operate" by the Park Service, but protests associated with its demolition caused the Park Service to re-examine its policies concerning lodges in other parks, contributing to their preservation.

 Climate

 According to the Köppen climate classification, the area has a dry-summer subalpine climate (Dsc).

 Attractions

 There are two well-advertised hiking trails in the monument, and a campsite near the canyon rim.
+Trails range from .6 to 5 miles from easy to moderately strenuous.